Deadshot0x7/007/README.md

 # Screenshot
 ![Screenshot](Untitled.jpg)
 # ChangeLog
-Version 1
+Version 1 :

 1.Instgram osnit

 2.PhoneLookup

 3.IpLookup
 # Dsicord Community
-Join the Discord community for accoumnet regarding the application  [Discord](https://discord.gg/WAhQ8EcV4C)😊
+Join the [Discord](https://discord.gg/WAhQ8EcV4C) community for Accoument  regarding the application  😊
 # Issue
 Got an Issue ?
 Post in Disscussion , In the Issue Section
 # Like and Follow